How does Rest Less make money

 Requesting flexible working informally

-Before you go down a formal route, you could consider informal requests or arrangements.
-This very much depends on your company and role, and might not be something you feel confident about.
-But if you work in a place where you think you might be able to pop in to your manager and have a face-to-face chat about flexible work arrangements, then by all means, try this.
-You might find it all quite quick and painless.
+Before going down a formal route, you could consider informal requests or arrangements.
+This depends on your company and role, and might not be something you feel confident about.
+But if you work in a place where you can pop in to your manager and have a face-to-face chat about flexible work arrangements, by all means, try this.
+You might find it quick and painless.

 Following the statutory procedure